How Blue Are You? Answer These Questions and Find Out...

 13. Do you find yourself compelled (meaning do you feel unable to stop when what you are doing causes serious risks or negative consequences to your relationships, work, health, self-esteem, integrity, etc.) to eat, drink alcohol, use drugs, have sex, put yourself in danger, gamble, shop, look at pornography, or anything else for the purpose of giving yourself emotional relief from your suffering?

-14. Do you wish for death to end your pain; do you think everyone would be better off if you were dead?
+15. Do you wish for death to end your pain; do you sometimes think everyone would be better off if you were dead?

 If you answered "yes" to two or more of these, you may be experiencing some form of depression.
-Please consider getting a professional evaluation, and some therapy to relieve your suffering.
+Please consider getting a professional evaluation, and possibly some therapy to relieve your suffering.
+Please don't isolate yourself; that can make this disabling, painful, invisible condition worse.
 Counseling really can help.
+Call or email me, so we can get to work figuring out what you need in order to heal and live your life joyfully, and how to get it.
+You've already suffered too long; don't suffer any more.

 If you want to know six ways to feel better today, go to this page now!